 Now, here's the problem: if you try to use a set of styles on a document with a different resolution, the result will be different than what you expected.
 This tutorial will show you how to tackle this issue.

-In the example to the left I created a new Photoshop document at 300 ppi.
-I added a text layer and applied the beautiful Baltic Sea Glass style from Shellyn Long.
-The style settings are optimized for 72 ppi documents.
-As you can see in the example, the style details have been upscaled considerably in my 300ppi document.
+In the first example I created a new Photoshop document at 300 ppi.
+I added a text layer and applied Shellyn Long's Baltic Sea Glass style; its default settings have been optimized for 72 ppi.
+As you can see in the image on the left, the style details look wrong: the shadow is huge while the bevels look over-exaggerated.

-In order to solve this problem and optimize all style settings so that the effects look optimum on my own document, I need to rescale the style effects by a certain factor (x).
-To find the value of this factor I have to do this simple calculation:
+In order to re-adjust the style settings, so that the details look optimum on the document you are working on, you need to re-scale (upscale or downscale) the style settings by a certain factor (x).
+To find its value, you need to make this simple calculation:

 Choose Layer > Layer Style > Scale Effects from the main menu, or right-click the "fx" button in the layers panel and choose "Scale Effects".

-Now the style details show up perfectly on my 300 ppi document.
+Now the style effects look great on my 300 ppi document.

 Let's say that you have a set of styles, optimized for 300 ppi.
 To use them on a 72 ppi document, you need to upscale the style effects by x = 300 / 72 * 100 = 417%:

 This tutorial assumes that you know the resolution of the styles you wish to use.
 As mentioned above, the vast majority of the style sets available over the internet have been optimized either for 72ppi or 300ppi.
 So, if the style looks wrong in your 72ppi document, the chances are that the style settings have been optimized for 300ppi (and vice-versa).